-Most people don’t immediately associate what they eat with their eye health (unless it’s “carrots help me see in the dark!"), but the food we eat contains nutrients that impact our physiological state on almost every level.
+Most people don’t immediately associate what they eat with their eye health (unless it’s “carrots help me see in the dark”), but the food we eat contains nutrients that impact our vision, the condition of our eyes, and our overall physiological state on almost every level.
 Many eye diseases such as diabetic retinopathy, age related macular degeneration, and dry eye disease can be prevented, slowed, or treated through better diet.

-We hear a lot about omega-3 these days.
+Omega-3 We hear a lot about omega-3 these days.
 It’s an ‘essential nutrient’ – an organic product you have to consume because the body cannot make it by itself.
 It has been hailed as a ‘superfood’ and it has been recognised as improving almost all aspects of health, including cardiac and mental health.
-Research is now showing that omega-3 benefits our eyes in the same way, and is particularly significant for patients with dry eye disease, macular degeneration and glaucoma.
+Research is now showing that omega-3 benefits our eyes in the same way, and is particularly significant for patients with (link: /what-we-do/dry-eye-disease text: dry eye disease), (link: /what-we-do/macular-degeneration text: macular degeneration) and glaucoma.
 The Age-Related Eye Disease Study (AREDS) revealed that people who consumed high amounts of omega-3 significant decreased their risk of macular degeneration by at least 30%.2 Omega-3 can be found in fish, soybeans, walnuts and canola oil.

-As our bodies metabolise organic materials for energy, certain unstable byproducts (known as “free radicals”) are formed that can be detrimental to our cells.
+Vitamin E As our bodies metabolise organic materials for energy, certain unstable byproducts (known as “free radicals”) are formed that can be detrimental to our cells.
 The tissue in our eyes is no exception, but it has been found that vitamin E may work to reduce the damage caused by free radicals and thereby reduce the risk of macular degeneration.
-One well-known study found that an intake of 400IU a day decreased the risk of macular degeneration by 25% in high-risk groups.3 Some studies have also found that vitamin E prevents the development of cataracts.
+One well-known study found that an intake of 400IU a day decreased the risk of macular degeneration by 25% in high-risk groups.3 Some studies have also found that vitamin E prevents the development of (link: /what-we-do/cataract text: cataracts).
 Vitamin E is present vegetable oil, nuts and seeds.